Yoga for back pain: Discover the best postures

 A good practice of yoga for the back can benefit us profoundly as long as we know where our limitations and we adapt to our state at all times. listening and calm breathing They will accompany us to enjoy a liberating and relaxing practice.

-I only have to invite you to practice with us from the guidance and good company of the teachers of Yoga Synchrony.
+I only have to invite you to practice with us from the guidance and good company of the teachers of Sincronia Yoga.

 en_GBEN